-We recognise that not everyone has the skills or means to undertake DIY projects, and many cannot afford non-essential home improvements.
-To support our vulnerable customers, we plan to provide in-home water efficiency audits and install appropriate retrofit efficiency devices.
-Our goal is to ensure that everyone can contribute to water conservation.
+We recognise that not everyone has the skills, tools or financial flexibility to carry out home improvements or install water-saving devices themselves.
+To support our vulnerable customers, we will offer free in-home water efficiency audits and install suitable retrofit devices where needed.
+This ensures everyone can play a part in reducing water use, regardless of their circumstances or ability.